SkyeM33/2D-Platformer/README.md

 ## References

-Sprite sheet for player provided by project module
+Sprite sheet for player provided by project module.

 ## Future Development

 To be turned into a more complete 2D platformer.
+More levels to be added/completed.
+Enemies to be added.

 ## Created by